marchoeppner/nf-configs/doc/installation.md

 sudo update-alternatives --config java
 ```

-Use the second command to set JRE21 as your sytems default.
+Use the second command to set the appropriate version of JRE as your default.

 ### Installing Nextflow